 But what kind of information can they read?

 Let’s say I am the man-in-the-middle who’s going to sniff your internet packets.
-I’ve got bad intentions 🙂 There you come going to use internet in my facility without any VPN or https connection.
+I’ve got bad intentions 🙂 There you come going to use the internet in my facility without any VPN or https connection.

 Pretending to be you…

 Now even after leaving my office, I can use your e-mail account for sending ugly or spammy e-mails pretending to be you (hey, I also got the list of your contacts, your calendar, all of your e-mail contents, …).
-I can even “subscribe” your e-mail address to some spam lists … In fact I can do whatever I want.
+I can even “subscribe” your e-mail address to some spam lists … I can do whatever I want.
 Then, you want to share some news with your friends and connect to Facebook or whatever social network you are part while I can have a cup of coffee or go outside, it doesn’t mind: I don’t have to be in front of my computer so as to sniff what you are doing- I have programs recording it.

 Now, not only do I get your credentials on every site you visit, but I also know what websites you are looking at (even if you are positioning your laptop so that no one can see what kind of awkward website you just went to).
 Ooh, and what about those insane instant messaging chat you just had, are they safe?
 You bet not.
 I can read them 🙂